About

 A Name with Many Origins

-SOMA began as an acronym for Sofia’s full name, Sofia Markarova.
+SOMA began as an acronym for Sofia’s maiden name, SOfia MArkarova.
 Over time, the name deepened in meaning.
-In Greek, soma” (σῶμα) means “body”, a fitting tribute to adornment, presence, and embodied memory.
+In Greek, “soma” (σῶμα) means “body”, a fitting tribute to adornment, presence, and embodied memory.
 In fiction, it represents a shift in perception and the act of reimagining reality.
 For Sofia, SOMA became a symbol of transformation.
 It invites a question: What does it mean to create through the body, through tools, through code?

 Craft and Technology, in Dialogue